postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 > You can also enable header and body matching by passing the custom header `x-mock-match-request-body` or `x-mock-match-request-headers` with the request.
 These custom headers have higher precedence than header or body matching values specified in the mock server configuration.

-### 6. Select the highest matching score
+### 7. Select the highest matching score

-The matching algorithm sorts the remaining filtered responses by ID in descending order and returns the response with the highest matching score.
+The matching algorithm sorts the remaining filtered responses by matching scores in descending order and returns the response with the highest score.

 > If more than one example has the same matching score, Postman returns the example that comes first in the sorted list.